-Legal and Regulatory SES' operations and business are subject to compliance with the laws, regulations (e.g., communications, export control, sanctions, competition) and political will of the governmental authorities of the countries in which SES operates, uses radio spectrum, offers satellite capacity and services.
-Violations of any of the applicable laws and regulations could expose SES to penalties and other enforcement actions and may negatively affect commercial operations.
-SES may need to obtain and maintain approvals from authorities or other entities to operate its satellites and to offer satellite capacity and services.
-Failure to obtain the necessary approvals could lead to loss of revenues and compliance actions against SES.
-SES works to ensure that adequate compliance staff is in place and that all teams have the necessary technical and human resources to enable the company to comply with applicable laws and regulations.
-Spectrum The International Telecommunication Union ('ITU') and national administrations may reallocate satellite spectrum to other uses.
+The International Telecommunication

+administrations may reallocate satellite spectrum to other uses.
 In addition, national administrations are increasingly charging for access to spectrum through the use of fees and auctions.
-This may affect SES' access to orbital locations and frequencies required for it to develop and maintain its satellite fleet and services.
+This may affect SES's access to orbital locations and frequencies required for it to develop and maintain its satellite fleet and services.
 In addition, SES must coordinate the operation of its satellites with other satellite operators so as to prevent or reduce interference.
-As a result of such coordination SES may be required to modify the proposed coverage areas or satellite design or transmission plans which may materially restrict satellite use.
-Similarly, the performance of SES' satellites in some areas could be adversely affected by harmful interference caused by other operators to SES' satellites.
+As a result of such coordination, SES may be required to modify the proposed coverage areas or satellite design or transmission plans which may materially restrict satellite use.
+Similarly, the performance of SES's satellites in some areas could be adversely affected by harmful interference caused by other operators.
 Operational issues such as satellite launch failure, launch delay or in-orbit failure might compromise access to the spectrum or orbital locations.
-SES' large fleet may enable the relocation of in-orbit satellites to satisfy regulatory and spectrum requirements.
+SES's large fleet may enable the relocation of in-orbit satellites to satisfy regulatory and spectrum requirements.